PrincePepper/PrincePepper/README.md

 ### Hey 👋🏻,

 My name is Semen, I am a student of the Far Eastern Federal University in the far East.
 I am a self-taught mobile developer.
-I am interested in, write about and develop (open source) software solutions in Python, Java, C++.
+I am interested in, write about and develop (open source) software solutions in Python, Java, Kotlin.
 And I'm also a bit of a robot developer

 I've been working on Android for over 3 years and I really enjoy making apps.